 If you’re logging on to a wireless network for the first time and you're getting a mismatch error, it may be because your phone or laptop is out of date.
 Routers update and evolve like any other technology, and in the world of smart hardware and connected devices, it’s not uncommon for incompatibility issues to arise.
 Hopefully, this issue can be resolved by updating your device, or at least its network drivers.
 If not, you may have to contact your router's or devices' manufacturer tech support.

 The most likely answer is that you’ve typed in the wrong password; we’ve all done it.
 Network keys are usually quite dense collections of numbers and letters, so it’s easy to miss one digit or character.

 Most login details will be case-sensitive, so make sure you’re getting all upper- and lowercase letters in the right places.
+A strong password might look something like this: kri5YY@3kjdu5489OiL1%.
 It can also be useful to type out your password in a note or word processing app so that you can see the text more clearly.

 The router has crashed